ethannnn6122/persona-panel/README.md

 # Persona Panel

-This project is a Python-based application that simulates a debate between three AI "philosophers" with distinct personas: a Modern Liberal, a Modern Conservative, and a Libertarian.
+This project is a Python-based application that simulates a debate between three AI "philosophers" with distinct personas.
 The application takes an ethical question from the user and orchestrates a three-phase debate.
 The AI responses are generated using the Ollama API, allowing you to use different local language models for each persona.
 The project also features a basic memory system using a ChromaDB vector store to provide historical context for arguments and an SQLite database to log past debates.

 ## Features

--   **Simulated Debates:** Watch three AI personas debate an ethical question you provide.
+-   **Simulated Debates:** Watch AI personas debate an ethical question you provide.
 -   **Customizable Personas:** Easily configure the personas and the language models that represent them.
 -   **Three-Phase Debate:** The debate unfolds in three stages:
     1.  **Opening Statements:** Each persona presents its initial argument.